MiniProfiler/rack-mini-profiler/README.md

 $ bundle exec rake client_dev
 ```

 which will start a local Sinatra server at `http://localhost:9292` where you'll be able to preview your changes.
-Refreshing the page should be enough to see any changes you make to files in the `lib/html` directory.A
+Refreshing the page should be enough to see any changes you make to files in the `lib/html` directory.

 ## Running the Specs